 7. Many contemporary women have an almost exclusively romantic notion of sex: It should always be mutually desired and equally satisfying or one should not engage in it.
 Therefore, if a couple engages in sexual relations when he wants it and she does not, the act is “dehumanizing” and “mechanical.”
 Now, ideally, every time a husband and wife have sex, they would equally desire it and equally enjoy it.
 But, given the different sexual natures of men and women, this cannot always be the case.
 If it is romance a woman seeks — and she has every reason to seek it — it would help her to realize how much more romantic her husband and her marriage are likely to be if he is not regularly denied sex, even of the non-romantic variety.

 This makes the point that many young women today do not really understand that they are, in a sense, capable of changing their husband’s conduct by the way they act themselves.
 I think that younger women seem to think that their role in the relationship is to sort of do nothing and wait for the man to serve them.
 This actually happened to me with another “Biblical Manhood and Womanhood” Calvinist.
 I sat down with her and tried to explain to her what I did for a living, and she got up and left, claiming she did not need to know how the money was made – nor did she need to help.
 On another occasion, I was explaining a difficult financial problem I had to solve and she screeched back her chair and said “go ahead and solve it then”.
-The point is that postmodern feminist women (she was one – she just claimed the “Biblical Manhood and Womanhood” title as a smokescreen) are really totally unaware that their role in the relationship is not to stand back and refuse to do anything, then respond to the man’s subsequent unwillingness to perform with nagging and complaining and gossiping to their girlfriends (which is what this Calvinist woman did, I later found out).
-What is interest is that often many of these women who are very active in fashionable heroic causes are the least capable of self-denial and self-sacrifice in a relationship.
-Activism can be an expression of narcissism.
+The point is that postmodern feminist women are really totally unaware that their role in the relationship is not to stand back and refuse to do anything, then respond to the man’s subsequent unwillingness to perform with nagging and complaining and gossiping .
+What is interesting is that often many of these women who are very active in fashionable heroic causes are the least capable of self-denial and self-sacrifice in a relationship.
+Activism can be an smokescreen to cover narcissism.
 “Look at me!
 I’m so great!”

 At the end of the article, Prager makes a general point about women that I think needs to be emphasized over and over and over: